-9. The ADE/DPE had inspected the service connection No. M1009938 on 21.09.2012 and found the seals of the energy meter tampered with.
+- 9. The ADE/DPE had inspected the service connection No. M2005682 on 21.09.2012 and found the seals of the energy meter tampered with.
 He got the meter tested in the MRT lab on 12.10.2012 in the presence of representative of the Appellant.
-The MRT test results reveal that the seal bits were tampered with and the incoming and outgoing terminals inside the meter were removed from CT and a thin copper wire(foreign material) was inserted through CT coil leading to a finding that theft of energy occurred deliberately causing loss to the DISCOM.
-The 2nd Respondent ADE/O/Charminar, on the basis of the report of the theft, had provisionally assessed the loss at Rs 8,940/- through the provisional assessment letter dt 15.10.2012 and fixed the compounding amount as Rs 2000/-.
-The Appellant paid Rs 2000/- and also paid an amount of Rs 4645/- (50% of assessed amount Rs 4470 + supervision charges Rs 50/- + Reconnection charges Rs 75) on dt.8.11.2012.
-The remaining 50% of the assessed amount was permitted to be paid by two instalments which remained unpaid.
-The supply was not disconnected towards non payment of the balance 50% of assessed amount, as mandated by the GTCS Clause 10.2.3.
-The non disconnection of the service can be made out from the periodical consumption in EBS billing sheet.

-10. The Appellant contended that the provisional assessment is not valid and recovery of the provisional assessment amount is hit by Section 56(2) of the Electricity Act 2003.
-The Respondents contended that Section 56(2) of the Electricity Act is not applicable in this case, since the provisional assessment notice was given on 15.10.2012 which is within one year of inspection dt.21.09.2012, which remained paid to an extent of 50%.
-The Appellant, on the other hand, contended that she filed objections before the 2nd Respondent ADE/O/Charminar to the provisional assessment notice and so far, there has been no reaction and response to her objections and that since two years have passed after the date of inspection, as per Section 56(2) of the Electricity Act, the claim on provisional assessment is not maintainable.
+He found that the seal bits were tampered with and the incoming and outgoing terminals inside the meter were made direct with black color wire leading to a finding that theft of energy occurred deliberately causing loss to the DISCOM.
+The 2nd Respondent ADE/O/Charminar, on the basis of the report of the theft, had provisionally assessed the loss at Rs 12,603/- and fixed the compounding amount as Rs 2000/-.
+The Appellant paid Rs 2000/- towards compounding fee.
+She has paid only Rs 6,477/- (50% of the assessed amount Rs 6302/- + supervision charges Rs 100 + Reconnection charges of Rs 75/-) on 9.11.2012.
+The remaining 50% of the assessed amount was not paid, which was permitted to be paid in two instalments.
+The supply was not disconnected towards non payment of remaining 50% of assessed amount, as mandated by the GTCS Clause 10.2.3.
+The non disconnection can be seen from the periodical consumption in the EBS billing sheet. - 10.
+The Appellant contended that the provisional assessment is not valid and recovery of the provisional assessment amount is hit by Section 56(2) of the Electricity Act 2003.
+The Respondents contented that Section 56(2) of the Electricity Act is not applicable in this case, since the provisional assessment notice was given on 17.10.2012 which is within one year of inspection dt.21.09.2012, which remained unpaid to an extent of 50%.
+The Appellant, on the other hand, contended that she filed objection before the 2nd Respondent ADE/O/Charminar to the provisional assessment notice and so far, there has been no reaction and response to her objections and that since two years have passed after the date of inspection, as per the provisions of Section 56(2) of the Electricity Act, the claim on provisional assessment is not maintainable.
 The Appellant further claimed that since no response reached her on her objections submitted against the provisional assessment, which is beyond the period of two years, the rigors of Section 56(2) are applicable.

-The Appellant's allegation that the theft case amount was added in the bill of February,2016 is not correct as per the record in the EBS(the Electronic Billing System) from 1.1.2006 to 29.6.2016.
+The Appellant's allegation that the theft case amount was added in the bill of February, 2016 is not correct as per the record.
+The EBS(the Electronic Billing System) from 1.1.2006 to 29.6.2016 makes it crystal clear.